 Constitutent Emails and Phone Calls Returned

 In partnership with two of her life-long friends, Amy created and directed a fundraiser-triathlon for YMCA Camp St. Croix.
-Over the past 9 years, the event raised nearly $100,000 to ensure that kids from all financial backgrounds have the means to attend summer camp and to enjoy the out-of-doors.
-Close to home, Amy has introduced her neighbors to the tradition of “Flamingo Friday” a weekly, seasonal, outdoor potluck mingler.
+Over 9 years, the event raised nearly $100,000 to ensure that kids from all financial backgrounds have the means to attend summer camp and to enjoy the outdoors.
+Closer to home, Amy has introduced her neighbors to the tradition of “Flamingo Friday” a weekly, seasonal, outdoor potluck mingler.
 Each week, a different neighbor posts a couple of traveling pink flamingos in their yard to signal that they will host an after-work gathering on their front lawn that Friday evening.
 Neighbors bring their own chairs and refreshments, and get to know each other in a friendly and informal manner.
 Many neighbors have remarked that this simple “come-when-you-can” event has transformed the feel neighborhood.
 (Try it in your own neck of the woods!)

+Amy is endorsed by the Saint Paul DFL Party, Stonewall DFL and MYDFL.
 Amy believes in the core DFL values.
 The pursuit of fairness, justice and opportunity-for-all guide her decision-making at the Council and in her daily life.